 You will want to have a property survey done as well as a full title search.
 Look for easements from utilities and landlocked properties.
 Is there a creek on the property?
 Does it flood?
 Anything that will keep you from building (if that’s your goal) should be looked into.
 Some areas have building restrictions because there are protected species in the area.
 Other areas restrict building due to sandy soil.
 Each area presents its own unique challenges that should be addressed before purchasing.

 You will also want to make sure that the property has a clear title.
 This means there are no liens against the property and that the seller has the authority to sell the land free and clear.

 If you plan on developing the land in any way, you will want to make sure utilities are available and easily accessible.
 Most developed areas are on municipal water.
 However, if your area is using septic you will want to have a perc test done, and calculate the costs to drill a well.
 Are there gas lines in the area, or will you solely be using electric?
 Will there be any additional cost to have utilities (including internet, cable electric or water) ran to the property?
 You want to find out these things beforehand, and not down the road.

 Just like when you purchase a home, land should be purchased only after careful consideration and research.
 You should work with a land specialist such as Richardson Home Buyers, LLC. to ensure you are purchasing a property with no hidden surprises and that will meet all of your wishes & requirements for the land!

-Are you in the market to purchase land in the Greater Atlanta area?
+Are you in the market to purchase land in the Metro Atlanta area?
 If so, we would love to hear from you!
 Fill out this simple form to send us an email, or give us a call today!
 (678)710-7090